Stenzel's Ricci-flat Kaehler metrics are not projectively induced: Abstract

 \section{Abstract}

-This paper supports a conjecture on nonexistence of projectively induced Ricci--flat K\"ahler metrics appeared in \cite{lsz}, by verifying it for the complete Ricci--flat K\"ahler metrics constructed by Lee in \cite{lee} on the complexification of $\mathds C{\rm P}^n$ and $\mathds H{\rm P}^n$.
+We investigate the existence of a holomorphic and isometric immersion in the complex projective space for the complete Ricci--flat K\"ahler metrics constructed by M. B. Stenzel in \cite{stenzel} on the cotangent bundle of a compact, rank one, globally symmetric space.